 To get an ICB on the GPU and make it accessible to a compute kernel, you pass it through an argument buffer, as follows:

-Define the container argument buffer.
-It’s a struct that contains one member, the ICB:
+Define the container argument buffer as a structure that contains one member, the ICB:

 Encode the ICB into the argument buffer:

-Because the ICB is passed through an argument buffer, standard argument buffer rules apply.
+Because you pass the ICB through an argument buffer, standard argument buffer rules apply.
 Call useResource on the ICB to tell Metal to prepare its use:

 Encode and Optimize ICB Commands